scgolang/oscsync/README.md

 # oscsync

-This document is a Work in Progress!
+This document, as well as the reference implementation whose code lives next to this document, is a Work in Progress.

 OSC Sync Protocol